dammer/tavla_best_bot/README.md

 # Tavla is a Turkish Backammon game for Telegram

-This code partially described im my [topic on Habr](https://habr.com/ru/post/567064/) (russian lang)
+This code partially described in my [topic on Habr](https://habr.com/ru/post/567064/) (russian lang)

 This is a project written using [Lucky](https://luckyframework.org).
 Enjoy!